ropensci/rfishbase/README.md

 species is not available from the `species` summary function, but must be extracted from a different table.
-For instance, the species `Resilience` information is not one of the fields in the `species` summary table, despite appearing on the species homepage of fishbase.org.
+For instance, the species `Resilience` information is not one of the fields in the `species` summary table, despite appearing on the species homepage of FishBase.
 To discover which table this information is in, we can use the special `rfishbase` function `list_fields`, which will list all tables with a field matching the query string:

 ``` r
 list_fields("Resilience")